 Advanced denture materials are more comfortable, more durable and can fit better.
 Today, you'll have a much wider choice of shades (for both teeth and gums).
 And even the best quality personalized dentures cost less per day than your cable TV bill.

 Most standard dentures fit comfortably and chew well, but they may look "too perfect" to suit you.
-Personalized dentures treat each tooth individually, so the smile looks more natural. personalized dentures are also hand-crafted to match your eyes and eyeglasses, hair coloring, complexion, age and facial future.
+Personalized dentures treat each tooth individually, so the smile looks more natural.
+Personalized dentures are also hand-crafted to match your eyes and eyeglasses, hair coloring, complexion, age and facial features.